Information about Rosuvastatin

 Expert advice for Rosuvastatin

-- It decreases the risk of heart disease and helps prevent strokes and heart attacks.
+- It also reduces the risk of heart attack and stroke.

 - In general, Rosuvastatin is safe.
-However, some people may develop digestive problems like diarrhoea, gas.
+It may cause diarrhea, gas or an upset stomach.
 If any of these happen to you, take it with food.

 Frequently asked questions for Rosuvastatin